johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-01-03-strongly-typing-react-query-s-usequeries/index.md

 ![title image that says "react-query: strongly typings useQueries"](strongly-typing-usequeries.png)

+## Update April 2022

+You don't need this blog post!
+Just use a new version https://github.com/tannerlinsley/react-query/pull/2634

 If you haven't used [`react-query`](https://react-query.tanstack.com/) then I heartily recommend it.
 It provides (to quote the docs):

 > Hooks for fetching, caching and updating asynchronous data in React